 An assessment of data to identify areas of non-compliance with regulated discharge parameters referred to in Part F;

-During Operations, a summary of monthly operational assessments of the water balance and water quality model; and

-Reports should document conditions during spring freshet, major rain events, and periods of sustained precipitation including flow measurements, photographs, and notes.

-The Licensee shall keep a digital photographic record of all the Project’s watercourse crossings before, during, and after Construction has been completed.
+Unless otherwise approved by the Board or an Inspector, the Licensee shall keep a digital photographic record of all the Project’s relevant watercourse crossings before, during, and after Construction has been completed.

-The Licensee shall conduct Acute Lethality Testing in accordance with and as required by the “Metal Mining Effluent Regulations”.
+The Licensee shall conduct Acute Lethality Testing in accordance with and as required by the “Metal and Diamond Mining Effluent Regulations”.

 The Licensee shall annually review the approved Quality Assurance and Quality Control Plan and modify the Plan as necessary.
-Proposed changes shall be submitted to an Accredited Laboratory for approval.